thoughtbot/clearance/README.md

 behavior.
 Many protected methods were extracted in these controllers in an attempt to make overrides and hooks simpler.

-To override a Clearance controller, subclass it:
+To override a Clearance controller, subclass it and update the routes to point to your new controller (see the "Routes" section).

 ```ruby
 class PasswordsController < Clearance::PasswordsController